 - A medical representative

-Ten people representing those with herpes and health professionals who support them.
+The STIEF Board of Directors is comprised of seven people representing those with herpes and health (and other) professionals who support them.

 - Cunningham AL et al, Herpes Simplex Virus Type 2 Antibody in Patients Attending Antenatal or STD Clinic, Med J Aust 1993:158; 525-528